How to Stop Ferret Biting

 - Immediately substitute a toy for your hand or whatever was bitten and allow him to only bite that

-- Add another ferret to your home as a playmate, so he has someone to play ruff with
+- Add another ferret to your home as a playmate, so he has someone to play rough with

 Remember if you want to stop a ferret from biting, you need to be consistent and firm, but gentle.
 Reward your ferret for good behavior.
 In time your ferret will learn to respond to kindness and gentleness with like behavior.